 Step 2: Upload a Knowledge File #

-- Go to the Knowledge tab in the top navigation bar.
+- Click the Knowledge tab in the workspace tab strip.

-- In the Files section, upload your documents using one of the following methods:
+- In the Knowledge files section, add documents using one of the following methods:

-- Drag and drop files into the grey drop zone.
+- Drag and drop files into the drop zone to add them to your knowledge vault.

-- Click + Upload File to browse and select a file.
+- Click Upload file to browse and select a file from your computer.

-- Once uploaded, the file will appear in a table showing:
+- Once uploaded, the file will appear in the Knowledge files table showing:

 ✅ Tip: Use clear, descriptive file names to simplify tracking and management.